CraigDT/markdown-cv/index.md

 WACE, *Graduated Highschool with WACE*, *Central Midlands Senior High School*, Moora, WA, AUS.

 ## Career Details

+`Jun 2025 - Present`
+### Triskele Labs

+**Techincal Customer Success Manager**

+Working closely with our SOC team and clients.
+Conducting quarterly client reviews, analysing monthly SOC reports and providing strategic recommendations to enhance clients' security posture.

+Identifying and recommending additional services to meet clients’ evolving needs, coordinating with the sales team to align on scope and delivery requirements.
+Acting as a primary point of contact for technical escalations, ensuring efficient and effective resolution of client queries.

 `Jan 2024 - May 2025`
 ### CrowdStrike